curateteaching/digitalpedagogy/keywords/play.md

 * Source URL: [http://www.zachwhalen.net/posts/how-to-make-a-twitter-bot-with-google-spreadsheets-version-04](http://www.zachwhalen.net/posts/how-to-make-a-twitter-bot-with-google-spreadsheets-version-04)
 * Creator: Zach Whalen (University of Mary Washington)

 Twitter bots are small autonomous programs that algorithmically generate tweets.
-Bots are most often associated with spam and online marketing, but they can also be creative endeavors that help us to understand texts, authorship, and originality more deeply.
+Bots are most often associated with spam and online marketing, but they can also be creative endeavors that help understand texts, authorship, and originality more deeply.
 Zach Whalen provides a classroom-ready way for students to create bots, using only Google Spreadsheets.
-This method is not an introduction to programming so much as an introduction to playful thinking with words.
+This method is not an introduction to programming so much as an introduction to playful thinking with words. [<--KDH: YES; GOOD; CAN YOU MAKE IT MORE EXPLICIT BY CONNECTING TO CRAFTING?]

 ### Teaching with Makey Makeys